You’ve spoken before about the different forms of stress and the role each one plays in our lives. Can you elaborate further?

 Does eustress occur when we set goals aligned with our highest values and distress when we don’t?

 Every human being on the planet, regardless of age, gender or culture, has a set of priorities or values.
 These priorities can evolve and change as you grow, but at any moment in your life, you have values that are most important to you which dictate your perceptions, decisions and actions.

 Anytime you set goals and intentions that are aligned to what you value most, you have the highest probability of achieving them, seeing the possibilities, making decisions quickly and taking actions that you will actually see through to completion.
 When you do things that are high on your list of values, you will tend to grow in self-worth, be spontaneously inspired, have more fuel and energy, automatically expand your time and space horizons, and give yourself permission to do something more extraordinary.

 On the flip side, anytime you are doing lower priority actions, you devalue yourself.
 You’re automatically engaging the lower more primitive part of the brain where you want immediate gratification rather than recognizing your long-term vision.
 This tends to shroud and cloud the clarity of your more inspiring mission.
-It also hinders the power that you have to make a difference in the world.
+It also hinders the power that you have to make a difference in the world and brings stress.